Characters with disabilities are represented in less than 4% of entertainment productions.

 - companies and governments that can include people with disabilities in media.

 - media and entertainment professionals (news, ads, film, TV, books, social media).

 - inclusive media organizations that are non-disability related.

 - inclusive media organizations that are disability related.

 Human Rights organizations

-- International orgs, Disability Studies scholars and activists.
+- International organizations, Disability Studies scholars and activists.

-- easy to understand info on disability, with a human rights social model perspective.
+- easy to understand information on disability, with a human rights social model perspective.